-Our virtual classes are broadcasted live from our studio in Lancaster, PA, and are a see me see you format where you can see the instructor and the instructor can see you allowing for personalized interaction and real-time communication and community connection no matter where you are in the world!
+Our live-stream virtual classes are broadcasted in real-time from our studio in Lancaster, PA, and are a see me see you format where you can see the instructor and the instructor can see you allowing for personalized interaction and communication while you connect with your EPY community no matter where you are in the world!
 Check out our FAQ section at the bottom of this page for tips and answers to common questions!

 FAQ's & Troubleshooting